Optimal estimation of Gaussian DAG models: Comparison with undirected graphs

 \subsection{Gaussian graphical models}

 First, let us recall some basics about undirected graphical models, also known as Markov random fields (MRFs).
-When $X\sim\normalN(0,\Sigma)$ as in this paper, an MRF is induced by the inverse covariance matrix $\Gamma:=\Sigma^{-1}$.
-More precisely, the zero pattern of $\Gamma$ defines an undirected graph $U=\supp(\Gamma)$ that is automatically an MRF for $X$.
-Let $\nb(k)=\{i\in V : (i,k)\in E\}$ be the neighbours of node $k$, i.e. they are connected by some edge.
+When $X\sim\normalN(0,\Sigma)$ as in this paper, an MRF can be read off from the inverse covariance matrix $\Gamma=(\gamma_{jk}):=\Sigma^{-1}$.
+More precisely, the zero pattern of $\Gamma$ defines an undirected graph $U=U(\Gamma)$ that is automatically an MRF for $X$:

+Let $\nb(k)=\{\ell\in V : (\ell,k)\in E\}$ be the neighbours of node $k$, i.e. they are connected by some edge.
+Note the distinction between the parents of $k$ in a directed graph vs. the neighbours of $k$ in an undirected graph.
 This model is often referred as the Gaussian graphical model (GGM).